Automattic/Edit-Flow/readme.txt

 == Changelog ==

 = 0.8 (???? ??, 2013) =
+* Double-click to create a new post on the calendar.
+Thanks [bbrooks](https://github.com/bbrooks)
 * New Russian localization thanks to [te-st.ru](https://github.com/Teplitsa)

 = 0.7.6 (Jan.
 30, 2013) =